section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 ## Setup & Pre-Requisites:

 1. For this example, I have two sample Express Applications.
 One can have any kind of application running on different ports.
 **NOTE:** Do not run your application on Port 80 or 443.
-Will be explained later why this must not be done.
+It will be explained later why this must not be done.
 Refer the official ExpressJS Documentation for Getting Started.
 [Docs](https://expressjs.com/en/starter/installing.html)
-2. I have installed NGINX on my local machine, the same could be done on any Virtual Machine where the applications are expected to be deployed.
+2. I have installed NGINX on my local machine, but the same could be done on any Virtual Machine where the applications are expected to be deployed.
-Here is the Documentatino on how to install NGINX on your machine.
+Here is the Documentation on how to install NGINX on your machine.
 [Docs](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) .

 ## Step 1: Start two apps running in different ports
-As I've mentioned earlier, I got two Node Apps running on two different ports as shown below.
+As I've mentioned earlier, I've got two Node Apps running on two different ports as shown below.

 **Server app running on Port 3000**